 There’s nothing more important than taking care of yourself on a daily basis.
 With the Isotonix Daily Essentials Packets, you can be sure that you’re giving your body the essential vitamins, minerals and nutrients it needs, thanks to four essential supplements – Isotonix OPC-3, Isotonix Multivitamin, Isotonix Activated B-Complex and Isotonix Calcium Plus – in one, convenient serving to promote long-term health and optimal nutrition.
-Plus, by purchasing the Isotonix Daily Essentials Packets instead of buying a 30-day supply of these products individually, you save 27% – a $26.50 value!
+Plus, by purchasing the Isotonix Daily Essentials Packets instead of buying a 30-day supply of these products individually you save money!
 Caring for your general health starts with Isotonix OPC-3, a powerful antioxidant that provides a variety of health benefits associated with general health and well-being.
 From helping maintain healthy cholesterol levels, joint flexibility, cardiovascular health and circulation, Isotonix OPC-3 helps the body function at its peak by combating free radicals throughout your body.
 Next, Isotonix Multivitamin contains 100 percent or more of the recommended daily value of essential vitamins and minerals to complement your diet.
 With today’s fast-paced lifestyles, it is important to ensure the body is getting the fuel it needs.
 Isotonix® Multivitamin supplements dietary deficiencies and helps maintain normal metabolic functioning.
 To provide the energy you need to function throughout the day, each packet includes Isotonix Activated B-Complex, which delivers metabolically active forms of several vitamins and minerals.
 Activated forms are important because traditional forms of vitamins B6, B12 and folic acid found in most other B-complex products must undergo chemical changes in order to be utilized by the body.
 Several factors, including age and nutritional status, may decrease the body’s ability to activate these vitamins.
 By providing the metabolically active forms of these vitamins in isotonic form, you can be certain that your body is getting the vital nutrients it needs quickly and effectively.
 B-vitamin deficiency can lead to fatigue and lethargy, which is why B-complex supplements are excellent energy boosters and anti-stress formulas.* Finally, Isotonix Calcium Plus delivers a potent package of calcium and complementary nutrients to keep your bones strong.
 While calcium supplements in tablet form can be difficult for the body to absorb, the unique Isotonix delivery system and the inclusion of beneficial vitamins and minerals – including vitamin D – make Isotonix Calcium Plus more readily available and easily absorbed by the body.

 Grape Seed Extract 25 mg